 When observed under the microscope, the fungi reveal the intricacy of their forms; the surface runs deep.
 As a network, they form a system driven by nonhuman agency and in scale, mock the human ambition for cumulative expansion in space.
 The rhizome invades and maps every inch space under the radar and beneath our feet.

-But fungal life is precarious and a liminal space between life and death.
-Years after the nuclear disaster in Chernobyl, a black fungus was found growing in the location.
-Taking over a site of disuse, the fungus fed on the radiation, making the area potentially habitable again.
+Fungal life is precarious and a liminal space between life and death.
+Recently, years after the nuclear disaster in Chernobyl, a black fungus was found growing in the location.
+Scientists were both shocked and amused to find a sign of emergent life on dead earth.
+Taking over a site of disuse, the fungus had fed on the radiation, making the area potentially habitable again.
 It is an obstinate sign of life then, and it flourishes even (and sometimes, especially) in neglect.
-The garden remains untended.
+The garden here remains untended.

-[i] This is a descriptive analysis by the author of an excerpt from the film, The Spirit of the Beehive (1973), directed by Victor Erice, Spain
+[i] This is my descriptive analysis of an excerpt from the film, The Spirit of the Beehive (1973), directed by Victor Erice, Spain

 Cover Image: A still from the Fungal Garden, Maksud Ali Mondal